chainx-org/documentation/content/en/docs/Validators/_index.md

 ## Hardware requirements

 The most common way for a beginner to run a validator is on a cloud server running Linux.
-You may choose whatever VPS provider that your prefer, Ubuntu 18.04+ is recommended.
+You may choose whatever VPS provider that you prefer.
+Ubuntu 18.04+ is recommended.

 - OS: Ubuntu 18.04+
 - CPU: 4+ Core